-Soft waves on shoulder-length hair is timeless.
-If you don't have natural waves, set your hair with big rollers to create this look.
+Soft waves on shoulder-length hair are timeless.
+If you don't have natural waves like Salma Hayek, set your hair with big rollers to create this look.

 The Shoulder-Length Lowlights

-Lowlights offer a dimensional effect to this soft, shoulder-length cut.
+Lowlights (seen here on Mariska Hargitay) offer a dimensional effect to this soft, shoulder-length cut.
 Use a medium-size curling iron to create subtle waves from the ears down.

 The Sassy, Shaggy Bob

-This is a low-maintenance look that's equal parts messy and chic.
+Heather Locklear's low-maintenance look is equal parts messy and chic.
 "Shaggy haircuts can be achieved on straight, wavy, or curly hair, and also on various lengths from short to medium," says Petrut.
-"If hair is straight, roughly blow dry the hair and then use a curling iron to create shaggy curls."
+"If hair is straight, roughly blow-dry the hair and then use a curling iron to create shaggy curls."